31st July

 Conversion to Jainism also happened during 1 to 2nd century

 itself.
-In addition to this, we can understand that a lot of business houses like Gold, Gold ornaments, Construction materials, and Textiles flourished in Kongu
+In addition to this, we can understand that a lot of business houses like Gold, Gold ornaments, Construction materials, and Textiles flourished in the Kongu

-regions.
+region.
 It is an opportunity to know the Sangam period names such as

 Pittan, Kotran, Keeran, Ori, etc.